mhausenblas/reshifter/README.md

 $ make up
 ```

-For a smoother workflow, that is, if you want changes automatically trigger builds and updates of the app, use the here provided script [outline.sh](outline.sh):
+For a smoother workflow, that is, if you want changes automatically trigger builds and updates of the app, use the here provided script [outline.sh](outline.sh) (which I've aliased like so: `alias outline='./outline.sh'`):

 ```
 $ outline create